-Where $I{SS} = 5 \mu A$ and $t{SS}$ is the desired soft-start duration.
+Where $I{SS} = 5 \mu A$ and t{SS} is the desired soft-start duration.

-5.1.4 Over-voltage protection
+5.1.4 Overvoltage protection

 An adjustable over-voltage protection is available.
 It can be set feeding the OVSEL pin with a partition of the output voltage.
-The voltage of the central tap of the divider is thus compared to a fixed 1.145 V threshold.
-When the voltage of the OVSEL pin exceeds the OV threshold, the switching activity is suspended.
-It is resumed as OVSEL returns below the OV threshold.
-A 10 mV hysteresis is provided.
-No device turn-off is performed.
-Normally, the value of the high-side resistors of the divider is in the order of 100 k $\Omega$ to reduce the output capacitor discharge when the boost converter is off (during the off phase of the dimming cycle), whereas the low-side resistor can be calculated as:
+The voltage of the central tap of the divider is thus compared to a fixed 1.234 V threshold.
+When the voltage on the OVSEL pin exceeds the OV threshold, the FAULT pin is tied low and the device is turned off; this condition is latched and the LED7706 is restarted by toggling the EN pin or by performing a Power-On Reset (the POR occurs when the LDO output falls below the lower UVLO threshold and subsequently crosses the upper UVLO threshold during the rising phase of the input voltage).
+Normally, the value of the high-side resistors of the divider must be chosen as high as possible (but lower than 1 $M\Omega$) to reduce the output capacitor discharge when the boost converter is off (during the off phase of the dimming cycle).
+The R2/R1 ratio is calculated to trigger the OVP circuitry as soon as the output voltage is 2 V higher than the maximum value for a given LED string (see equation 3).
+Two additional filtering capacitors, C10 and C13, may be required to improve noise rejection at the OVSEL pin, as shown in Figure 9.
+The typical value for C10 is in the 100 pF-330 pF range, while the C13 value is given by equation 4.

-$$R_2 = R_1 \cdot \frac{1.145V}{V{OUT.MAX} + 4V - 1.145V}$$
+$$R_2 = R_1 \cdot \frac{1.234V}{(V{OUT,OVP} + 2V - 1.234V)}$$